Atri-Labs/framework-docs/docs/troubleshoot/atri_start.md

 description: How to debug errors faced while using Atri framework
 ---

 Please refer to the Frequently Asked Questions in this page.
-If the provided solution does not resolve your error or you do not find your error discussed here, please submit a Pull Request.
+If the provided solution does not resolve your error or you do not find your error discussed here, please jump to [the last section](#still-need-help).

 ### TypeError: Cannot read properties of undefined (reading 'text')